openenclave/openenclave/docs/DesignDocs/ReproducibleBuildUsingNix.md

 }
 ```

-In the above, let is the initialisation/declaration part of the expression.
+In the above, "let" is the initialisation/declaration part of the expression.
 The actual expression proper begins after
 "in".
 The "rec" keyword is used to allow the function definition to be visible to itself.

 nix-instantiate will produce the store derivation in the file :